 While the vast majority of new jobs will be created from existing firms as they expand, virtually each business started from a single idea unaccompanied with a workforce, corporate structure, or capital investment.
 The City of Wooster and its economic development partners work to provide resources for our future business leaders.

 SBDC, the Small Business Development Center, is a State-funded program to assist small businesses as they start-up or seek to expand.
 As with SCORE, Ohio’s SBDC offers help through a network of expert business mentors, but also provides support to businesses seeking to secure loans with the Small Businesses Administration, as well as guidance on international markets.
-Three local SBDC offices serve Wooster, including the Ohio SBDC at Ashland University (419.207.6910), the Ohio SBDC at Kent State University at Stark serves Wooster area businesses and is available at 330.244.3290) and the Ohio SBDC at Summit Medina Business Alliance in Downtown Akron (330.375.2111).
+Three local SBDC offices serve Wooster, including the Ohio SBDC at Ashland University (419.207.6910), the Ohio SBDC at Kent State University at Stark (330.244.3290) and the Ohio SBDC at Summit Medina Business Alliance in Downtown Akron (330.375.2111).
 The schedule availability of expert consultants may vary office from to office.